 Calici di Stelle Festival

 All around Italy the “Calici di stelle” Festival is on from 28th July to 20th August 2023, dedicated to art and wine, with evening openings of museums, craft markets and wine tasting.
 Around Tuscany many events throughout August: in Siena, Montepulciano, Castellina in Chianti, Pitigliano, Massa Marittima, Suvereto => see full program on the official site.

 Markets, Music and shooting stars

-“Cortona antiquaria” (25th August – 9th September 2019): antique market in the beautiful town of Cortona, one of the oldest antique fairs in Italy.
+“Cortona antiquaria” (19th August – 3rd September 2023): antique market in the beautiful town of Cortona, one of the oldest antique fairs in Italy.
 More info on the official site.

 Florence on the 10th August celebrates its patron saint San Lorenzo: a historic parade in the city centre in the morning – from Piazza Signoria to San Lorenzo – and in the evening the party is on in Piazza San Lorenzo, with free lasagne and watermelon.

 => Discover the Best traditional Festivals in Tuscany.

 Music is star in Siena for the famous Chigiana International Festival (usually in August – dates for 2023 haven’t been confirmed yet) – see official site for full program.

 Lirica in piazza Massa Marittima: usually on the first weekend in August you can listen to Opera in the scenic square of Massa Maritimma.
 A must.
 (Dates for 2023 TBA)